pdgilbert/multiplexI2C/README.md

 # multiplexI2C
-Multiplexed 4-wire screw down connectors on multiplexed on I2C with PCA9548A.
+4-position screw connectors on multiplexed on I2C with PCA9548A.
 This allows connecting I2C sensors such as AHT10 (on module boards) using low voltage 4-wire cable.